 Twenty six martyrs were crucified on a hillside overlooking Nagasaki, Japan in the year 1597.
-The best known of these was Br.
-Paul Miki, a native Japanese Jesuit.
-The group also included Franciscans and lay people, including children.
-The Japanese rulers were suspicious of those spreading Christianity in Japan.
-The martyrs were forced to march 600 miles before being executed.
+The best known of these was St. Paul Miki, a native Japanese Jesuit.

-St. Paul Miki forgave his persecutors before he was crucified.
+They were all crucified on Feb 5, 1597.
+St. Paul Miki forgave his persecutors before he died.

 Patron Saint of...